ibm-cloud-docs/speech-to-text/websockets.md

       language model that is to be used for all requests sent over the connection.
 The base model of the custom language model must match the value of the <code>model</code> parameter.
 By default, no custom language model is used.
-For more information, see
+For more information, see <a href="/docs/services/speech-to-text/custom.html">The
-      <a href="/docs/services/speech-to-text/input.html#custom">Custom
-        models</a>.
+      customization interface</a>.
     </td>
   </tr>
   <tr>